Ayms/node-Tor/README.md

 ## Tests :

-See an example of communication in ./test/example.txt
+See an example of communication in [logs OP and OR] (https://github.com/Ayms/node-Tor/blob/master/test/example.txt)

 ## Related projects :